Get the #1 Bestseller on Medicare - FREE!

 If you have a Louisiana Purchase EBT card and valid state ID, then you can get $3 admission for yourself and five family members!

-LSU Museum of Art – $3 or less per person
+LSU Museum of Art – FREE

 The LSU Museum of Art showcases world-class touring exhibitions of art, sculpture, painting, photography and more.
 It also boasts a permanent collection of more than 6,500 objects.
+You can bring yourself and up to three guests completely free.

 Covington

-THE ICONS MUSEUM – Free
+THE ICONS MUSEUM – $5 per person or less

 Lafayette